andre-st/dotfiles/README.md

 and BSD-style init.

-Simplifying troubleshooting and customization, in Slackware you don't have to deal with a lot of superstructure, safety nets, extra security and UI layers.
+Simplifying troubleshooting and customization, in Slackware you don't have to deal with a lot of superstructure, safety nets, extra security or UI layers.
 Rather you learn more about how Linux is basically put together.
 Everything is glued together with well-commented shell scripts and other text-files = transparent, grep-able and easy to edit.
 Even what looks like larger ncurses tools are usually just shell scripts that call the [dialog](https://linuxcommand.org/lc3_adv_dialog.php) binary.
+Slow release cycle was usually ok for me.

 ### 2022–today: Manjaro-i3-Minimal